 - From stalk to leaf, enjoy swiss chard by separating the leaves from the stalks.
 The thick crunchy stalks are juicy and may require longer cooking time compared to the thin leaves.
 When sliced into strips, the stalks make for great additions in soups, crudité platters or even sandwich fillings!
 This applies for regular swiss chard or rainbow chard (rainbow chard may taste a little sour raw).

-- This recipe can be enjoyed with chicken or beef stock, pulled meat and vegetables of your preference are also welcome to add flavor and texture.
+- This recipe can be enjoyed with chicken or beef stock, pulled meat and vegetables of your preference - welcome additions to add flavor and texture.
 When in season, spinach, kale or cavolo nero are also great options, cooked the same way as the Swiss Chard.

 - Beat the bloat: Beans and pulses are known to contain gas and may be difficult to digest for some people.
 A simple trick is to use 1 teaspoon of cumin seeds or ajwain seeds in the cooking liquid when boiling the beans to absorb any excess gas.
 They give a wonderful aroma to the stew or soup too!